 The Beauty And The Beast live-action remake was the first Disney film to feature gay characters.
-Marvel’s Avengers: Endgame had a minor gay character that mentioned dating another man.
+Marvel’s Avengers: Endgame had a minor gay character.
 Star Trek Beyond retconned Hikaru Sulu into a gay character complete with husband and daughter.
-Pixar’s Toy Story 4 had a female same-sex couple with a son in kindergarten.
+Pixar’s Toy Story 4 had a female same-sex couple with a son.
 (These films all received PG ratings in Singapore since the gay characters were tiny parts of the movies – and they didn’t kiss.)

 The kiss in TROS may have been merely a split-second nod to LGBT inclusion.
 But Hollywood giant Marvel Studios, which is also a subsidiary of Disney, has stated its commitment to portraying greater diversity in the next phase of its hugely popular movies.